greglarkin/courseware-lms-content/courses/published/getting_started_with_hiera.md

     - "common"
 </pre>

-To give a more complex configuration a try you can pass multiple parameters to the `hiera` command line tool.
-For example, to find out the MOTD on the development servers in the Portland datacenter, you would use this command:
+To give a more complex configuration a try, you can pass multiple parameters to the `hiera` command line tool.
+For example, to find out the message of the day on the development servers in the Portland datacenter, you would use this
+command:
 <pre>
 hiera message environment=development datacenter=portland
 </pre>

-We've set up a complex hierarchy, explore a bit, add some keys/value pairs, and see if you can get a sense of how Hiera behaves.
+We've set up a complex hierarchy, explore a bit, add some key/value pairs, and see if you can get a sense of how Hiera behaves.
 What happens if you use a hostname that doesn't have a corresponding YAML file?
 How about an environment that doesn't exist?
 What if you set up conflicting values?

 If this is starting to seem overwhelming, don't worry.
 Hierachies of more than a few levels are unusual in practice, so don't add complexity if you don't need it.
-Even this example is probably more complexity than most users will ever need.
+Even this example is probably more complex than most users will ever need.

 ## Exercise 4